chauxvive/100-days-of-code/log.md

 # 100 Days Of Code - Log

 #
+### Day 17 October 3rd, 2018, Wednesday
+45m remaining

+**Today's Progress**:

+* Data Analysis D3 on FreeCodeCamp
+  * 21/27 complete

+**Thoughts**:
+* D3eeeeeeeee.
+Good times.

 ### Day 16 October 2nd, 2018, Tuesday

 **Today's Progress**:

 * Data Analysis D3 on FreeCodeCamp
   * 16/27 complete
+  * can't wait to build more interesting projects with D3- it's a highly visual language which I like.
+* lighthouse labs 21 days of code challenges
+  * day one complete.
+Welp, that was easy.
+* reading up on Flutter and Dart

 **Thoughts**:
 * Doing D3 for fun.
 I have to find balance between staying focused on my goals and exploring my curiousity.
 Doing so is the difference between burning out and being excited about what I'm doing.
+Still no FCC forum open.
+Maybe that's a good thing.

 ### Day 15 October 1st, 2018, Monday